Eric3911/yolov3-mobilenet-v1/README.md

 # 7、training
 	I) Use the train_Mobilnet.py code to modify the path of its relevant parameters.
 Generally, at 21-24, 37, 68, 74, 75, 86, 92, 93 lines of code, the script model can be trained to execute.
 # 8、test
-	python train_Mobilenet.py
+	python test.py
-	J) After the training, yolo_Mobilnet is used to test the model and get the result.
+	J) After the training, test.py is used to test the model and get the result.